 Now is the time to create that harmonious loving bond you are seeking with your dog The bond between a dog and its human is the most special relationship when there are no stressful or upsetting behaviours getting in the way!

 This interactive adult dog school will provide you with everything you need to transform your relationship with your dog and teach you how to train your dog to follow your direction in any place or situation.
 With live weekly video experiences, question and answer opportunities, and a guided journey through my 30+ video online training program, you will have everything you need to know.

 You will learn about how to effectively establish your relationship with your dog, the critical nature of ‘learning state’, all the tools and techniques you need to correct common behaviour problems and exactly how to do the training to bring out the best in your dog.

 YOU WILL RECEIVE

 - Access to a closed Facebook community group to share ideas and experiences and ask me questions

-- Weekly Facebook live sessions to ask Mark questions and get responses directly in real time
+- Weekly Facebook Live sessions per month to ask Mark questions and get responses directly in real time

-- 30 plus video based online training programme that will take you through step-by-step how to:
+- 30+video based online training programme that will take you through step-by-step how to:

 Dog Zen Foundations